OSGConnect/TOREVIEW-tutorial-makeflow-quickstart/README.md

 The argument `-T condor` submits jobs to the condor batch system.
 The last line `nothing left to do` means the workflow is completed.

-## Detach Master process from the terminal
+## Executing Makeflow script as a local condor job.

-In the above execution, the master process runs in the interactive mode.
-It is a good idea to run the master process in the detached mode.
+Now we want to run the Makeflow script on OSG Connect which intiates a master process that takes control of handling the jobs.
+It is a good idea to run the master process in the detached mode rather than in an interactive mode.
 There are several ways to detach the master process from the terminal, such as `SCREEN`, `tmux`, and condor job as `local universe`.

 Here we detach the master process from the terminal with condor local job using a simple script `submit_makeflow_to_local_condor.sh`.